 platform-device-cookie-name

-If the user authenticates using a security key and no platform device has been registered for the user’s current browser, the authenticator can be configured to ask the user to register an additional platform device.
+If the user authenticates using a cross-platform device and no platform device has been registered for the user’s current browser, the authenticator can be configured to ask the user to register an additional platform device.
 Platform devices are often more convenient for the user to use, so by allowing the addition of such device it might make the login process a lot simpler for the user.
 If the user decides to say no to this request, they have three options:

 No, not now